flavianmissi/kami/README.rst

     $ make test

 .. note::
-    The test discovery use built-in unittest2 auto discover, thus, to be able to use it, you must be running python 2.7
+    The test discovery uses built-in unittest2 auto discover, thus, to be able to use it, you must be running python 2.7